ken-the-lin/react-todo/README.md

 	console.log(todos);
 }
 ```
+The `[...todos]` is making a copy of todos.
+The `...` is called the spread operator in js.
+If you are interesed, research more about it.
+I won't talk more about it here.
+It just clones the array for us here. <br/>
+We need to clone the array before calling `setTodos`.
+If the state value you are using is simple data type (number, string), then you don't need to do the cloning.
+However, if your state is a complex type (array, object), then you will need to do the cloning.
+The reason is that in react, it stores a reference to these complex structure, ignorant of the exact content of these structure.
+If we only add new item to the list, the reference stays the same, react won't realize the update.
 At this point, the `App.js` should look like below:
 ```javascript
 import React, { useState } from 'react';